-- whether an asset will deliver outcomes projected - the accuracy of the estimates of running costs and income at the time of acquisition, and - whether it is prudent to borrow for this expenditure.
+- whether an asset will deliver outcomes projected, - the accuracy of the estimates of running costs and income at the time of acquisition, and - whether it is prudent to borrow for this expenditure.

-Over the last few years local authorities, including Torbay, have been purchasing property to make an investment return.
+Over the last few years local authorities, including Torbay, have been purchasing property to provide an investment return.
 This investment has provided an income stream to the revenue budget and helped to offset some of the budget pressures arising from increased demand and reduced funding from central government.
 These assets will have different characteristics and risk especially where an authority has funded the acquisition through borrowing.
-The Strategy and the Investment and Regeneration Fund Strategy show how this risk is managed.
-The relevant legal powers are identified in the Investment and Regeneration Fund Strategy.
-The Investment and Regeneration Fund Strategy is available on the Council's website.